neilramsay/neilramsay.github.io/_posts/dsl/2016-08-09-dsl-testing.md

 I suspect that a wiring degradation (conductor damage, punch-down block, etc), somewhere between the exchange, and the jack-point in our house, has been stretched in the recent weather.
 This would reduce its conductivity, and increase the attenuation.

+## 2016-08-17
+Chorus technician made contact.
+The technician noted that Vodafone advised him that the connection had been receiving pre-incident speeds for the previous 4 days (I had not checked recently) of about 19Mb down, 1Mb up.
+The technician will get in touch in a few days, where he may inspect the insulation between the aerial line connection to the house, and the master jackpoint.
+There may be some insulation problems there (based off basic visual inspections).

+The results from the next day testing were; [sync speed](https://s3-ap-southeast-2.amazonaws.com/neilramsay-public/dsl/2016-08-18_18-09-45.png), and [speed test](http://www.speedtest.net/my-result/5561133541).

+## 2016-08-22
+Chorus technician made contact again.
+The connection has been stable for a while, so he has asked me to contact Chorus again if there is a problem.
+I suspect it is weather dependent (rain, and strong northerlies), and there is no point attempting to locate a fault if it is not present and measurable.